Gilles Simeoni: 2010 regional elections and Member of the Corsican Assembly

-In the 2010 regional elections, Simeomi and Jean-Christophe Angelini fr were at the top of the nationalist Femu a Corsica party list.
-The party received 18.4% of the vote in the first round and 25.89% in the second round which won them 11 seat seats in the Corsican Assembly.
+In the 2010 regional elections, Simeoni and Jean-Christophe Angelini fr were at the top of the nationalist Femu a Corsica party list.
+The party received 18.4% of the vote in the first round and 25.89% in the second round which won them 11 seats in the Corsican Assembly.
 Because the Radical Party of the Left led by Paul Giacobbi did not have enough seats for an absolute majority, they needed at least some votes from other parties.
 However, there were deep ideological divisions between the leftists and the nationalists and republicans which prevented most legislation from moving through the Assembly.
 This did not prevent Giacobbi from bringing issues important to his party to the Assembly floor.
 This led to the development of a budding rivalry between Simeoni and Giacobbi.
 Notably Simeoni rebuked Giacobbi calling his behavior in the Assembly a form of electoral clientelism and compared him to the Roman god Janus implying that his governing style was ambivalent.